On the residual and profinite closures of commensurated subgroups: Applications to just-infinite groups

 \begin{lem} Let $G$ be a finitely generated group which is $p$-LERF for some prime $p$.
 If a subgroup $H \leq G$ is of infinite index in $G$, then its profinite closure $\overline{H}$ is also of infinite index. \end{lem} \begin{proof} If $\overline{H}$ is of finite index in $G$, then the closure of the image of $H$ in the pro-$p$ completion $G_{\widehat p}$ is of finite index.
 The closure in $G_{\widehat p}$ is then topologically finitely generated, hence $H$ contains a finitely generated subgroup $H_0$ whose image in $G_{\widehat p}$ has the same closure as the image of $H$.
 Since $H$ is of infinite index, so is $H_0$, but the closure of the image of $H_0$ in $G_{\widehat p}$ is of finite index.
 This contradicts that $G$ is $p$-LERF. \end{proof}

-\begin{proof}[Proof of Corollary~\ref{cor:p-LERF}] Let $H \leq G$ be an infinite commensurated subgroup and let $G_0$ be a finite index subgroup of $G$ which is $p$-LERF.
+\begin{proof}[Proof of Corollary~\ref{cor:p-LERF}] Let $H \leq G$ be an infinite commensurated subgroup and let $G_0$ be a subgroup of finite index in $G$ which is $p$-LERF.
 By Corollary~\ref{cor:ProfiniteDensity:JustInfinite}, the residual closure $\widetilde H$ is of finite index, so the profinite closure is also of finite index.
 The profinite closure of $H_0 := H \cap G_0$ in ${G_0}$ is thus of finite index in $G_0$.
 By Lemma~\ref{lem:p-LERF}, this implies that the index of $H_0$ in $G_0$ is finite.
 The index of $H$ in $G$ is thus finite. \end{proof}